zmap/zdns/README.md

 [![Build Status](https://travis-ci.org/zmap/zdns.svg?branch=master)](https://travis-ci.org/zmap/zdns)
 [![Go Report Card](https://goreportcard.com/badge/github.com/zmap/zdns)](https://goreportcard.com/report/github.com/zmap/zdns)

 ZDNS is a command-line utility that provides high-speed DNS lookups.
+ZDNS is written in Go and contains its own recrusive resolution code and a cache optimized for performing a diverse set of names.
+We use https://github.com/miekg/dns to construct and parse raw DNS packets.

-For example, the following will perform MX lookups and a secondary A lookup for the IPs of MX servers for the domains in the Alexa Top Million:
+As an example, the following will perform MX lookups and a secondary A lookup for the IPs of MX servers for the domains in the Alexa Top Million:

 	cat top-1m.csv | zdns MX --ipv4-lookup --alexa

-ZDNS is written in golang and is primarily based on https://github.com/miekg/dns.

 Install
 =======